Haywayaheadshot/financial-modelling/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to the designer of the original idea.
+I would like to thank,
 - [Original Author Behance Link](https://www.behance.net/sakwadesignstudio)
 - Thanks to Microverse for the knowledge impacted
 - Thanks to my colleagues, Diego Garcia and Jose Zepada